yar3333/haxe-refactor/README.md

 A tool to search&replace by regex in many files, refactor haxe code and convert source code to/from haxe.

+* Tip: you can use [http://regex.haqteam.com/](http://regex.haqteam.com/) to test your conversion rules.

 ### Features ###

 * Massive search&replace in files